Scope and Contents

 Biographical / Historical

 The original charter for the Rice Institute was drawn from an indenture written by William Marsh Rice in 1891 and stated that the institute would be open to "white inhabitants of Houston and Texas" for "free tuition".
-The trustees of the Rice Institute petitioned the courts in February 1963 to change the charter to enable the admission of students of color and to charge tuition.
+The trustees of the Rice Institute petitioned the courts in February 1963 as a request for declaratory order confirming that the board of trustees in fact already possessed the authority and prerogative under the Charter to amend the same (which multiple courts subsequently affirmed).
 The Rice Board of Trustees was unanimous in supporting this suit, claiming that such actions were necessary in order to carry out William Marsh Rice's primary intent to establish an educational institution of the first class.
 Rice President Kenneth Pitzer was also in full support of this initiative.
 Rice was unable to compete for grant funding because it did not charge tuition to students, and was under increasing pressure by the civil rights movement to admit students based on merit and without regard to race.
 Rice was among the last of the southern colleges and universities to admit students of color.

 In summer 1963, two Rice alumni, John B. Coffee and Val T. Billups filed a petition intervening in the suit and challenging the trustees' position.
 In January 1964, a group of Rice University alumni filed a petition supporting the trustees' position and opposing Coffee and Billups.
 Later that month, Coffee and Billups filed an amended petition further outlining their points.